nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_HISTORY.md

 ]
 ```

 That's the raw data that should _**always remain unchanged**_.
-You want to display only a list of names in a dropdown list in your user interface, you would need to build a brand, new array containing those values.
+If you want to display only a list of names in a dropdown list in your user interface, you would need to build a brand new array containing those values.
 You can use `.map()` for that.

 ```js
 const fullNames = people.map(